 Bastards with at least one noble parent can be given surnames by their parents.
 There are "usual bastard surnames", which differ per region.
 In the north, bastards are usually called "Snow", in the riverlands "Rivers", in the Westerlands "Hill", on the Iron Islands "Pyke", in the Vale "Stone", in the Crownlands "Waters", in the Stormlands "Storm", in the Reach "Flowers", and in Dorne "Sand".
 When a male bastard has legitimate children, these children receive their father's bastard name, though a later generation might adjust the name as to remove the taint of bastardy, (e.g., House Longwaters).
 When a male and female noble-born bastard from a different region (i.e., with a different surname) marry, the child will most likely take the surname of the father.
 Parents can also decide to give their bastard a surname different from the "usual bastard surnames", e.g., Tyrion Tanner, or no surname at all.
 Men who receive lands and knighthood might also take a (new) surname.
 Daemon Waters, the bastard son of King Aegon IV Targaryen, took the name "Blackfyre" as his surname after having been knighted and having received lands of his own, even though he had not been legitimized.
 Smuggler Davos, after receiving both knighthood and lands, took the name "Seaworth" for his newly-made house.

 In Westeros, in custom to the Faith of the Seven, each of the seven gods have their own holiday.
-However, only one is currently known by name: Maiden's Day, a day on which maidens of noble houses are required to go to the sept to light tall white candles at the Maiden's feet and hang parchment garlands about her neck.
+However, only three are currently known by name.
+Maiden's Day, a day on which maidens of noble houses are required to go to the sept to light tall white candles at the Maiden's feet and hang parchment garlands about her neck.
 Mothers, whores and widows are barred from the sept along with men.
 Those maidens who enter the sept sing songs of innocence.
 The Feast Day of Our Father Above is considered to be the most propitious day for making judgments.
 There is also the Smith's Day.

 In the Free City of Qohor, the Black Goat of Qohor is given a daily blood sacrifice.
 Though usually animals (calves, bullocks, and horses) are used to this end, on holy days condemned criminals are sacrificed.